 During this time we have updated and expanded our tool to maintain accuracy and ensure a thorough understanding of the contractor-client relationship:

-- Our set of questions has increased to 101 – almost double that of the HMRC ESS
+- Our set of questions has increased to 101 – six times that of HMRC's 16 questions

-- Answers are analysed using a sophisticated an artificial intelligent system
+- Answers are analysed using a sophisticated artificial intelligent (AI) system

 - The AI system paints-a-picture from the answers and uses a stand back approach to consider the whole (as directed by Hall versus Lorimer, 1993)

-- Our tool accurately predicts the same results as all 21 IR35 court cases
+- Our tool accurately predicts the same results as all 21 historic IR35 court cases

 - Tax liability insurance is accessible for contractors/agencies if a pass result is achieved.